-Securing an apprenticeship can be quite daunting and is very different to applying for a full-time course because to enter onto an apprenticeship programme you need to be employed as an apprentice, and that job position has to be relevant to the apprenticeship programme you choose.
+Securing an apprenticeship can be quite daunting and it is very different to applying for a full-time course.
+To start an apprenticeship programme you need to be employed as an apprentice, and that job position has to be relevant to the apprenticeship programme you choose.

 To help you through the process we have put together the below step-by-step guide which will provide you with all the information and useful links you will need to find, apply and secure your apprenticeship.

 There are lots of things we can assist you with so its best to let us know you are interested in doing an apprenticeship.

 To do this, you should use the course search on our website to find the right apprenticeship programme and then click the ‘Register your interest button’ in the top right hand corner of the programmes page.

 We work with over 1000 employers locally and nationally, and we assist them in recruiting their next apprentices.

 Check out the latest Apprenticeship Job Vacancies listed on our website and subscribe to our Apprenticeship Job Alerts to stay up-to-date with the latest apprenticeship vacancies in the region.